HaochenZ11/CMU-VLA-Challenge/README.md

 ### Timing

 For each question, both re-exploration on system launch and question answering will be timed.
 Timing will begin immediately at system startup.
-Each question has a total time limit of **10 minutes** for exploration and question answering combined, for all three test scenes.
+Each question has a total time limit of **10 minutes** for exploration and question answering combined, regardless of the test scene.
 Exceeding the time limit for a certain question incurs a penalty on the initial score calculated for the question.
 Finishing before the allotted time for a question earns bonus points on that question, which will be used to break ties between teams with similar initial scores.

 ## Challenge FAQ